-An expected credit loss estimate is produced for each individual exposure.
+An allowance for credit loss estimate is produced for each individual exposure.
 Relevant parameters are modeled on a collective basis using portfolio segmentation that allows for the appropriate incorporation of forward-looking information.
-Expected credit losses are discounted to the reporting period date using the EIR.
+Allowance for credit losses are discounted to the reporting period date using the EIR.